ibm-cloud-docs/security-compliance/tutorials/monitor-ibm-customer-collector-vm.md

 {: step}

-1. On the **Download collector** panel that appears after you create a collector, select **Download shell script**, and then click **Download**.
-The registration key is required.
-1. Transfer the collector installation file to your VSI.
+1. Transfer the collector installation file that you downloaded in the previous step to your VSI.
 If you are using VIM in your command line, you can use the following steps as an example.

    1. Locally, open the **initiate_collector.sh** file that you downloaded and copy its contents.
    2. From your command line, open the VIM editor.